 writings.
 With a church being a holy place, the Catholics opted for non-violent

-smaller churches, pushing the Vatican Curia to bring the residents of the
+smaller churches, pushed the Vatican Curia to bring the residents of the

-bishop to Daegu, donating land, etc. He even played a big role in aiding and
+bishop to Daegu, donated land, etc. He even played a big role in aiding and

 establishing a Chinese reading school called Haeseongjae.
 This all seemed like a